forcedotcom/salesforcedx-vscode/docs/_articles/en/functions/overview.md

 Run `SFDX: Start Function` from the command palette to run the function locally.

 ### Invoke Function
-The Salesforce extensions add `Invoke` and `Debug Invoke` CodeLens to a file that is in the correct format to send test events to a Function that is running locally.
+The Salesforce extensions add the `Invoke` and `Debug Invoke` CodeLens to a file that is in the correct format to send test events to a Function that is running locally.
 With one click, you can test a function that is running, by invoking it with a mock payload.
 You can also debug the function against the payload.

 A sample `payload.json` file that can invoke a function: